-The problems started when Mr. W explained to me that his love interest seemed to misunderstand his e-mails and what he was trying to say to her.
+The problems started when Mr. W. explained to me that his love interest seemed to misunderstand his e-mails and what he was trying to communicate to her.
 He was sending four to eight e-mails per day trying to fix the misunderstanding between the two of them.
 Spending twenty to forty dollars a day in credits, this was going on seven days a week.

 I opened an account and posted a profile on this and a few other dating sites to understand how the "on line dating system works," and to ascertain if there was fraud involved here.

 I talked to Mr.W. in his Attorney's office.
 I asked him to print out all of the e-mails sent and received between the two of them, so I could read the letters for content.
 It appeared to me, at times he was talking to three or four different personalities at once, or to a woman with an extremely moody personality.
 This was somewhat troubling to me.